Building MFEM

 To start a GLVis server, open a new terminal and type

-All serial examples and miniapps can be build with:
+All serial examples and miniapps can be built with:

 Parallel MPI version of MFEM